wakeuplabs-io/opid-issuer-node/README.md

 ### Install and run Issuer Node API and UI - docker compose and build from source.
 > [!NOTE]
-> This Quick Installation Guide is prepared for Polygon Amoy (Testnet) both for the state contract and issuer dids.
+> This Quick Installation Guide is prepared for Optimism Sepolia (Testnet) both for the state contract and issuer dids.
+If you want to deploy the node with Main configuration, please visit our [advanced Issuer Node configuration guide](https://docs.privado.id/docs/issuer/issuer-configuration/).

 In this section we will see how to install the issuer node api and the UI along with the necessary infrastructure in the most basic way, without too much customization.